pasindusampath/Customer-Management-System/readme.md

 Build this with maven build tool
 Run Configure
 >TomCat Server Local > Deployment > Add Customer-Manage-War Exploded
+>
+>You Shold Install Apache Tomcat Server To Run This Program
+>
+>Configure Server
+>
->Change Application Context only it should contain "/" dont use Double Quotation marks
+>Change Application Context (only it should contain "/" dont use Double Quotation marks)
+>
 >then ok and run
 >